astronomer/astro-docs/cloud/stable/01_get-started/01_quickstart.md

 First, make sure that you're either a Deployment Editor or Admin.
 If you create an Airflow Deployment, you'll be a Deployment Admin by default.

 If you don't have the correct permissions, reach out to someone on your team.
-For a breakdown of Deployment and Workspace-level roles, see [Manage User Permissions](https://www.astronomer.io/docs/cloud/stable/manage-astronomer/workspace-permissions) .
+For a breakdown of Deployment and Workspace-level roles, read [Manage User Permissions](https://www.astronomer.io/docs/cloud/stable/manage-astronomer/workspace-permissions) .

 ### a.
 Authenticate via the Astronomer CLI

-To log into Astronomer via the Astronomer CLI, run:
+To authenticate via the Astronomer CLI, run:

 ```
 $ astro auth login gcp0001.us-east4.astronomer.io